MathiasJensen96/OLA2/README.md

 #### One disadvantage of layered architecture is often given as the risk of 'leaking logic' between the layers.
 What does this mean in practice and why might it be a problem? - hint: What is the point of layers and how do we draw the boundary?

+The term 'leaking logic' refers to a project where the layers of the system becomes blurred.
+This means that code and logic that is ment for one layers starts to affect other layers.
+This is a problem because it can lead to a number of different issues and compromises the benefits of a layered architecture.

+In practice:
+- **Violation of separation of concerns:** Each layer has its own responsibility and should not be concerned with what other layers do.
+- **Reduced maintainability:** If the logic is scattered across several layers, it becomes harder to maintain the system.
+Changes in one layer may have unintended impact on another thus making the codebase more complex.
+- **Decreased reusability:** Code that is tightly coupled to a specific layer is less reusable.
+- **Testing challenges:** If logic is leaked it also makes testing harder as we are unsure of where the logic comes from.
+- **Performance issues:** Leaking logic can result in lowered performance.
+It might result in suboptimal queries or inefficient data.
+- **Security risks:** If logic from the security layer is leaked into another layer this is a big risk.
+- **Code duplication:** Leaked logic can result in duplicate code if similar functionality is implemented in multiple layers.

+### 4)

+#### Layers are Logical and Tiers are physical.
+A widely used version of N-tier involves three tiers – what are they and what is the role of each of them?
+This could be illustrated with an example application and diagrams.

+- Presentation Tier (User interface tier)
+  - **Role:** This is the top tier and it is responsible for receiving and presenting information to the user.
+This is what the user interacts with.
+  - **Components:** User interfaces, web pages, mobile app interfaces or whatever else the user might be able to interact with.
+  - **Responsibilities:** Handling user input, diplaying information and user friendly interface.
+- Application Tier (Business logic tier)
+  - **Role:** This is the middle tier and this is where the core logic and processing is done.
+This is what connects the presentation tier and the data tier.
+  - **Components:** Application servers, web servers etc.
+  - **Responsibility:** Processing and managing business rules, making decisions and coordinating communication.
+- Data Tier (Data storage tier)
+  - **Role:** This is the bottom tier and this is where the data is stored.
+This usually involves databases and other data storage mechanisms.
+  - **Components:** Databases, file systems, data storage services etc.
+  - **Responsibility:** Storing, retrieving and managing data as well as insuring integrity and security.

+### 5)

+#### Event Driven Architecture has been described as “a distributed, asynchronous software architecture pattern that integrates applications and components through the production and handling of events”.
+How would you explain this description to a business user?
+You might find it helpful to illustrate the answer with diagrams.

+### 6)

+### 7)

+### 8)

+### 9)

+### 10)

+### 11)

+### 12)

+### 13)